-- Or †26 Explore how Desai vividly portrays the lives of women in Indian society in two of these short stories. - Or You are Bina in The Farewell Party.
+26 Explore how Desai vividly portrays the lives of women in Indian society in two of these short stories.
+(Do not use The Farewell Party in answering this question.)

+27 You are Bina in The Farewell Party.
 The party has not yet begun.